 Open year-round, Juntura Hot Springs cannot be easily accessed all the time.
 Only during dry weather and a low water level, visitors can ford the river.
 It is not safe to cross the river during high water and spring runoff.

 The hot springs consist of two pools.
 A large one is a 15 by 30 feet pool and sits in the center of the island.
-It fed by 115°F thermal water directly from the source.
+It is fed by 115°F thermal water directly from the source.
 In the summertime heat, it's too hot for soaking during the summer heat.
 However, when air temperatures get cooler in the fall, the main pool may offer a great soaking opportunity for as many as 20-30 people at a time.
 There is a concrete slab that assists bathers with getting into the pool.

 The mineral water flows down from the main pond to the riverside pool which provides a more comfortable temperature for soaking during the hot summer months.